Help Someone with Depression

 Most of us recognize the importance of knowing CPR.
 If we are trained to perform it, and someone around us has a heart attack, we are equipped with the knowledge to potentially save that person’s life.
-This same philosophy applies with depression - by understanding the signs and what to do, you can save a life, too!
+This same philosophy applies to depression – by understanding the signs of depression and what to do, you can save a life, too!

 Sometimes outsiders can notice changes in people before they may even recognize changes in themselves.
 So, it is important to know how to handle a situation if you think someone you know may be struggling with depression.

 The best approach is to communicate 1) the changes you have noticed, 2) that you care and 3) ask how you can help them take action towards seeking help, or in the case of a teen helping another teen, help them talk to a trusted adult.

 If when having this conversation you are worried that this person is thinking of suicide or hurting themselves, action must be taken immediately.
 If you are a teen, an adult must be notified – preferably your friend’s parent(s).
 A friend may ask you to keep this information a secret, but when it comes to matters of safety, keeping a secret can cost a life.
 If you are an adult, notify the teen’s parents and make sure not to leave them alone until they are in their parents care.
 If you are a parent, take your child to the nearest hospital for an evaluation.